 Madness in Bangalore.
-Needing two runs of three balls to beat India for the first time in a T20I, Bangladesh utilised the deliveries to lose three wickets instead.
-Bangladesh were chasing 147 in the World T20 match and at the start of the final over, bowled by Hardik Pandya, they needed 11 runs, with Mahmudullah and Mushfiqur Rahim batting.
-Mahmudullah took a single off the first ball, then Mushfiqur hit consecutive fours and began prematurely celebrating the impending win.
-He mistimed the slower ball that followed and caught at deep midwicket.
-Mahmudullah was caught trying to slog the next ball, a full toss.
-A mad scramble ensued when Shuvagata Hom couldn't connect to the final ball - he and Mustafizur Rahman tried to get the single for a tie while MS Dhoni ran up to break the stumps.
-Dhoni won the race, which meant Bangladesh were knocked out of the tournament.
+Needing two runs off three balls to beat India for the first time in a T20I, Bangladesh used the deliveries to lose three wickets instead.
+They were chasing 147 in the World T20 match, and at the start of the final over, bowled by Hardik Pandya, they needed 11.
+Mahmudullah took a single off the first ball, then Mushfiqur Rahim hit consecutive fours and began to prematurely celebrate the impending win.
+He mistimed the slower ball that followed and was caught at deep midwicket.
+Then Mahmudullah was out trying to slog the next ball, a full toss.
+A mad scramble ensued when Shuvagata Hom couldn't connect on the final ball - he and Mustafizur Rahman tried to scramble the single for a tie, but MS Dhoni was quicker in running up to break the stumps, and Bangladesh were knocked out of the tournament.

 The last day of Kapil Dev's glowing 131-Test career.
 He ended with 434 wickets at an average of 29.64 - a pre-Walsh-Warne-Murali record - and 5248 often murderously hit runs.
 His last appearance was the one-off Test against New Zealand in Hamilton, a draw in which New Zealand's 20-year-old debutant Stephen Fleming made 92.
 But Fleming was still older than Sachin Tendulkar (by a few weeks), who, playing his 32nd Test, crossed 2000 runs during his 47-ball 43 in the first innings.
-Indian captain Mohammad Azharuddin went past 4000 during his 63, which took him nearly three hours to score.
+India's captain, Mohammad Azharuddin, went past 4000 during his 63, which took him nearly three hours to score.

 Where were you when news broke that Ben Hollioake had died when his car spun out of control and crashed into a wall in Perth?
 The England team were in the middle of the second Test against New Zealand in Wellington.
 Their captain, Nasser Hussain, only heard the news when he returned to a stunned dressing room at lunch.
 Hollioake had been part of England's one-day squad only four weeks earlier.